sictweb/web222/weeks/week02/README.md

 }
 ```

-In many languages, we are told to declare variables when we need them.
-However,
-in JavaScript we tend to define our variables at the top of our functions.
-We
-don't strictly need to do this, due to *hoisting*.
-JavaScript will *hoist* or
-raise all variable declarations it finds in a function to the top of their
+Because variables declared using `var` have **function scope**, programmers tended to define them at the top of their functions.
+They don't strictly need to do this, since JavaScript will *hoist* or raise all variables declared with `var` in a function to the top of the function's scope:
-scope:

 ```js
 function f() {